joshuahaertel/deplytils/README.md

-# putils
+# deplytils
-Originally meant to house the cached_class_property decorator, this repo can be used to add cool python utils for global use across projects
+Originally meant to house the cached_class_property decorator, this repo holds tools to simplify verification of code to be deployed.
+It helps keep verification scripts all python native taking away the need to run several python scripts in a shell script or shell scripts in a python script.